-Wondering what’s next for interest rates after the June 1st announcement?
-Not so sure if you should go fixed or variable in 2022?
-Today we sat down and chatted with Serge, Mortgage Development Manager, and had him answer some of the most commonly asked questions we’re seeing in the mortgage industry.
+Wondering what’s next for interest rates after the September 7th Bank of Canada (BOC) announcement?
+Not so sure if you should go fixed or variable rate in 2022?
+Today we sat down and chatted with Chase Belair, nesto’s Co-Founder, and had him answer some of the most commonly asked questions we’re seeing in the mortgage industry.
 Read on, and let us help you worry a little less!

-- nesto now has a lock rate period of 150 days, the longest in the industry at the moment.
+- nesto has an S/B lock rate period of 150 days, the longest in the industry at the moment.
 Lock in your low rate for 30 days longer with us.

-- With another big hike on the fixed rate and the overnight rate expected to increase again on July 13th, Serge is expecting a potential increase of 0.75% to 1% increase for variables, and 1.50% to 1,75% for fixed rate.
+- With another big hike on the fixed rate and the overnight rate expected to increase again on September 7th, Chase is expecting a potential increase of 0.75% to 1% increase for variables.

-Q: Is it smart to refinance now to switch to a fixed rate?
+Q: Is it smart to renew early now & switch to a fixed rate?

-A: 150 days is currently the best rate freeze period for fixed and variable rate.
+A: 150 days is currently the best rate lock period for fixed and variable rates.
 As mentioned above, deciding to go fixed depends on your current mortgage if you have one and risk tolerance.
-Since the height of its popularity in May, although less popular now, variable remains a very good option for many borrowers.
+Since the height of its popularity in May, although less popular now, variable remains a very good option for many situations.

 Q: How high will rates go in 2022?
 Will rates stop rising in the near future?

-A: With another recent big hike in fixed rate and the overnight rate expected to increase again on July 13th, we are expecting a potential increase of 0.75% to 1% increase for variables and 1.50% to 1,75% for fixed rate.
-Impossible to predict with certainty but borrowers need to stay informed as changes could arise rapidly..
+A: With another recent big hike in fixed rate and the overnight rate expected to increase again this September, we are expecting a potential increase of 0.75% to 1% increase for variables and 1.50% to 1.75% for fixed rates.
+It’s impossible to predict with certainty, but borrowers need to stay informed as changes could arise rapidly..
 Until the Bank of Canada sees the 2% inflation target reached, we can expect continuous increases.